codaley/objectdet-tflitemm/README.md

    **Limitations**:
    - Training with this setup is restricted to the CPU, which can be slow for larger datasets.
 GPU acceleration is not currently supported, possibly due to compatibility issues with the conda environment.
 Contributions to enable GPU support in Colab are welcome and appreciated.

-A big thanks to [wwfish](https://github.com/wwfish/tflite-model-maker-workaround) for first introducing this workaround in July 2023.
-His contribution forms the foundation of this project’s training process.
+A big thanks to [@tomkuzma](https://github.com/tensorflow/tensorflow/issues/60431#issuecomment-1574781146) for first sharing this workaround in June 2023.

 2. **Data Preparation**:
 - Training data consists of images resized locally to **256x256x3** prior to annotation, as bounding box labels are tied to image resolution.
 This size allows for faster inference on edge devices.
 For higher accuracy, resizing images to **320x320x3** before annotation is recommended.